celesterobinson/lyricle/README.md

 ## Objective

 Build a React/Redux App integrated with the MusixMatch API that displays lyrics based on user input.
-Allow user to favorite songs they love so they can quickly access the lyrics of those songs.
 Make the app completely responsive.

 Unfortunately, the free tier of the API only gives the first 30% of the lyrics.

 ### Web Views

+I have included a faves page, which will eventually hold the user's favorite lyrics in an array.

 ##### Home Page
 ![homepage-web](screenshots/homepage-web-view.png)
 ##### Lyrics Page